See and recognize the methods used to intercept passwords and how to protect yourself.

 When a hacker targets a specific institution or business, they may try a series of passwords related to the business itself.
 The hacker will read and gather a series of relevant words and terms related to the company or use a spidering to do the work for him.

-You may have heard this process as "Web Crawler" or in Greek "Web crawler". this is a technique similar to the bots that exist on the internet by indexing for search engines.
+You may have heard this process as "Web Crawler" or in Greek "Web crawler". this is a technique similar to the bots that exist on the internet indexing content for search engines.
 The custom wordlist is then used against user accounts in hopes of finding a match.

 This combination and a user's carelessness can potentially unlock accounts in an organization.
 If you want to stay safe, only use strong one-time passwords made up of random strings.
 Nothing related to your personality, business, organization and so on.